 - a.
-FATF issues guidance on a periodic basis, on how to deal with high-risk and noncooperative jurisdictions.
+FATF issues guidance on a periodic basis, on how to deal with high-risk and non-cooperative jurisdictions.
 This statement is forwarded to all AMC's by SEBI and AMFI.
 Members are required to exercise caution while dealing with jurisdictions with strategic AML/ CFT deficiencies and in certain cases apply counter-measures. - b.
 Transactions by PEPs or their close relatives/associates. - c.
-Multiple attempts at investments with KYC failures.
+Multiple attempts at investments with KYC failures. - d.
+Online transactions based on multiple factors like frequency, redemptions to different bank mandates, transactions having no economic rationale (short period non-liquid fund transactions) etc

-- d.
-Online transactions based on multiple factors like frequency, redemptions to different bank mandates, transactions having no economic rationale (short period non-liquid fund transactions) etc - e.
+- e.
 Abuse of the provisions of PAN exemption in order to avoid submitting PAN at the time of investment(s) or is investing using multiple fronts. - f.
-Names of unit holders should be scanned against a list of banned entities issued by Security Council established pursuant to various United Nations' Security Council Resolutions (UNSCRs), list in the Schedule to the Order dated August 27, 2009 issued under Unlawful Activities (Prevention) Act, 1967 (UAPA) and Ministry of Home Affairs, Gol and any such list as the AMC may wish to.
+Names of unit holders should be scanned against a list of banned entities issued by Security Council established pursuant to various United Nations' Security Council Resolutions (UNSCRs), list issued under section 35(1) and 51A of UAPA by Ministry of Home Affairs, Gol and any such list as the AMC may wish to.